laike9m/media/content/BlogPost/2014/about.md

 Programming
 -----------

-I went to [Tsinghua University][THU] for a degree in Electronic Engineering.
 I'm a graduate student of [Institute of Computing Technology][ICT].

 I didn't really start programming before I became a Junior student.
 Since then, I've done a lot of different things, most of which are tools for my personal use, but you may find some useful too.
 Right now the things